ColeInc/kindle-highlight-scraper/README.md

 ## overall script flow:

-- it simulates keyboard presses (right arrow) to flip through pages of a digital book.
+- simulates keyboard presses (right arrow) to flip through pages of a digital book.
-- after each flip, it takes a screenshot of the page and saves it.
+- after each flip, takes a screenshot of the page and saves it.
 - each saved screenshot is processed individually.
 - during processing, the script uses image processing (opencv) to detect red or blue highlights.
 - text within highlighted areas is extracted using optical character recognition (OCR) with tesseract.